 Spike-in of bacteria allows absolute quantification

 A leading solution to address the problem of relative abundance is to add a spike-in of bacteria of known concentration to the sample.
-When the bacteria are rare and not found in the environment being investigated, this allow for statistical re-calculation of the data to obtain both relative and absolute abundance tables.
+When the bacteria are rare and not found in the environment being investigated, this allows for statistical re-calculation of the data to obtain both relative and absolute abundance tables (absolute quantification).
 The method is still at an early stage and has its limitations.
-It is for one only available for bacterial profiling, as the spike-in organisms are bacteria.
-However, we have found that including this step can provide valuable information, especially if a shift in absolute abundance is expected e.g. in evacuations of antibiotic treatment effects.
+For example, when the sequencing method used is amplicon sequencing (16S or ITS), absolute quantification is only available for bacterial profiling, as the spike-in organisms are bacteria.
+When using shotgun sequencing, all organisms are profiled in the same sequencing run and we can use the spike-in to quantify all detected organisms.

 While “reference frames”-based statistical solutions can compensate for potential shortcommings of relative abduance data for some questions, in some studies, in others such as studies with small samples sizes or in projects profilin less diverse microbiome communities; spike-in solutions are necessary.